jsmoriss/jsm-user-locale/readme.txt

 Add a "Select Locale" menu item for users in the WordPress back-end and front-end toolbar menu.

-Allow users to quickly change their preferred locale (language) instead of having to update their profile page.
+Allow users to easily change their preferred locale (language) instead of having to update their profile page.

 The default WordPress behavior is to apply the user locale preference to the back-end only &mdash; this plugin extends the user locale preference to the front-end webpage as well.